gromaco/micro-frontends-with-rspack-host/rsbuild_host/src/docs/vite-esm.md

 ## Remote Configuration (Vite)

-The Vite application is configured to build as an ESM library that can be consumed by other applications:
+For production, the Vite application is configured to build as an ESM library that can be consumed by other applications.

 ```ts
 import {defineConfig} from 'vite';